 This recipe is definitely not for the faint of heart.
 It is super heavy and greasy but it was meant to be a snack for drinking so it makes sense!

-Almost all these ingredients can be found at your local grocery store.
+For this corn cheese, recipe, almost all these ingredients can be found at your local grocery store.

 If you can’t find cotija cheese, which you can typically find at a Latin supermarket – you can substitute feta in it’s place in a pinch.

 I used fresh corn for this recipe, however you can use canned corn if you’re in a hurry.
 Just remember to drain out the sugar syrup before using it.

 Note about Sugar in the Recipe

 Traditionally, Korean corn cheese has sugar in it.
 I did not add sugar to this recipe, since the corn I get is super duper sweet already and didn’t need the added sugar.
 Make sure to taste the corn and decide if you need the additional sugar.
 If you find that the corn you have is not very sweet or flavourful, you can add 2 teaspoons of sugar to the recipe.
 I definitely do not recommend adding in more sugar if you are using canned corn, since it is usually already very sweet.

 I tried both methods and to be honest – I didn’t notice a major difference.
 Mind you, I didn’t char my corn til it was black but if you have the time I highly recommend trying both ways to find your favourite.